-6th Grade: Demonstrates overall consistency in Reading scores in %Level I during the pandemic.
+6th Grade: Demonstrates overall consistency in Reading scores in with a rise in areas of Approached to Meets.

 7th Grade: Demonstrates overall increase in our LEP students in Reading over the last 2 years.
 This indicates that SIOP and TIER I instructional strategies is working effectively.
-We had a 10% increase across the areas of approaches, meets, and masters.
-All of our teachers are Literacy teachers.
+We had an increase in Approached to Meets in 7th grade.